kenwalger/mdbw18/workshop/quest8.md

 ```
 npm init
 ```
+We can copy the dependencies from the `package.json` in our original project into this one to save some time.

-An extremely common tool when working with a Node.js, Express, and MongoDB project is to use the Mongoose ORM package.
+Another extremely common tool when working with a Node.js, Express, and MongoDB project is to use the Mongoose ORM package.

 ```
-npm install mongoose
+npm install --save mongoose
 ```

 Let's start with our model inside a `models` subfolder.
 Mongoose allows us to define a schema to follow.